 Rekenreks in the Classroom

-I was so excited after learning about the rekenrek as a math tool in my professional learning that I wanted to implement them immediately in my own classroom.
+Whoa!
+I believe I’ve gotten ahead of myself.
+Let’s return to when I first learned of rekenreks.
+I was so excited after learning about the rekenrek as a math tool in my professional development.
+Without a doubt, I wanted, no I needed, to implement them immediately in my own classroom.
 Problem was, yep, you guessed it.
 No money.
 None.
 Zip.
 Nada.
 Zilch.
-The funding for the current year was gone, but we could possibly get rekenreks the next school year.
-Well, darn.
-What’s a girl to do?
-That’s right!
-I looked around to see what I had on hand to make some myself, and guess what?
-It worked!
+The funding for the current year was gone.
+We could possibly get rekenreks the next school year, granted that there was enough money in the budget.

-I helped my students to construct personal rekenreks using very basic and inexpensive supplies.
-You probably even have most of the things you’ll need in your classroom stash of craft supplies now!
-These individual rekenreks gave each child ownership over their math learning and increased engagement in our math lessons!
-They were using something they had made themselves to help them learn.
-Whoa!
-It made them FEEL like the little geniuses they were.
-Alas, I wish I had taken pictures then, but that was before I ventured into the blogging world, so I’ll have to do my best to recreate them for you now!
+Without reservation, I helped my students to construct personal rekenreks using very basic and inexpensive supplies.
+In truth, you probably even have most of the things you’ll need in your classroom stash of craft supplies now!
+Straight away, these individual rekenreks gave each child ownership over their math learning.
+Consequently, student engagement increased in math.
+The students were using something they had constructed themselves to help them learn.
+As a result of their direct involvement in the construction process, these powerful math tools made them FEEL like the little geniuses they were.
+Alas, I wish I had taken pictures then.
+As it happens, this activity was before I ventured into the blogging world.
+With that in mind, I’ll do my best to recreate them for you now!

 Supplies to make one rekenrek:

-Step 1: Pre-cut the cardboard into 8 in. x 4 in. rectangles.
-This size is perfect for little hands to hold and manipulate during math lessons.
-The cardboard is too thick for students to cut through, so you’ll want these ready to go for your rekenrek construction session with students.
+First, pre-cut the cardboard into 8 in. x 4 in. rectangles.
+This size is particularly perfect for little hands to hold and manipulate during math lessons.
+Keep in mind that the cardboard is most likely too thick for students to cut through.
+I’d advise having these ready to go for your rekenrek construction session with students.

-Step 2: Use the hole punch to punch 4 holes in the cardboard.
-Placement is important, so use a ruler and a pencil to mark where you’ll want the holes to go.
+Next, use the hole punch to punch 4 holes in the cardboard.
+Being that placement is important, be sure to use a ruler and a pencil to mark where you’ll want the holes to go.
 The hole punch will determine how far in your hole can go, so you just have to measure how far down.
 Make your pencil marks at 1 3/8 in. from the top and bottom of the cardboard.
 The students may be able to help with this step.

 (Helpful Hint: Once you’ve made one, use it as a template and let your students mark dots on their cardboard to use as guides to punch their holes!)

-Step 3: This next step is where students can definitely take over the construction process!
-They’ll need to string 5 red beads and 5 white beads onto each chenille stem.
+This next step is where students can definitely take over the construction process!
+As shown below, students need to string 5 red beads and 5 white beads onto each chenille stem.

 How Do Rekenreks Help Develop Number Sense?